 However, you may want a more precise understanding of the author’s idea.
 In that case, follow the steps below to discover the most likely possibilities.

 Is there a preposition before the dative noun?

-If so, you don't need to go any further on this page.
-It is simply the object of the preposition.
+If so, you don’t need to go any further on this page.
+The dative noun is simply the object of the preposition.
 You should look up the preposition in your lexicon to determine how the noun is related to the rest of the sentence.

 1. Dative of Indirect Object

 The noun tells “to whom” or “for whom” an action is performed.

 Example: They gave him the money (another way to say “They gave the money to him.”)

 Example: And they brought little children to him (Mark 10:13)

 The dative noun tells who receives the advantage (or disadvantage) of the action.

 It might be paraphrased “for the benefit of [dative noun].”